-- 6. The award ceremony takes place at a time decided by the institute. - 7.
+- 6. The award ceremony takes place at a time decided by the institute.
+Students who passed the study programme examination and have requested the postponement of the award of the certificate may be issued a statement that the study programme degree has been conferred on them.
+(Section 7.11 of the WHW.) - 7.
 The certificates of students whose performance has been extraordinary will state the distinctions referred to below.
-The student must request the statement of distinction at least 2 weeks before the scheduled graduation date with the Examination Board.

-The distinction 'cum laude' is the highest degree possible.

-Students will be awarded the distinction 'cum laude' if they meet the following criteria:

-The student is awarded the distinction 'cum laude' on his foundation year certificate if he has complied with the following requirements:

-- The student passed the foundation year in the nominal time (when following the standard programme within the first year of his study). - The student may not have more than 20% exemption for the credits for the foundation year. - The student has passed all examination units of the foundation year with a grade of at least 7.0 (not rounded off) and achieved a weighted average (on the basis of all credits) for all foundation year teaching units (final grades) of at least 8.0 (not rounded off).
+The distinction 'cum laude' is the highest degree possible. - Students will be awarded the distinction 'cum laude' if they meet the following criteria: - The student is awarded the distinction 'cum laude' on his foundation year certificate if he has complied with the following requirements: - The student passed the foundation year in the nominal time (when following the standard programme within the first year of his study). - The student may not have more than 20% exemption for the credits for the foundation year. - The student has passed all examination units of the foundation year with a grade of at least 7.0 (not rounded off) and achieved a weighted average (on the basis of all credits) for all foundation year teaching units (final grades) of at least 8.0 (not rounded off).